-1. Plan your project with a qualified remodelling expert.
+1. Plan your project with a qualified renovation expert.

 It is the part that most renovators forget.
 It’s ironic because it is the greatest secret to the success of your renovation project.

 When you’re considering a major remodel soon, call and reach out to the professionals.
-Sit down and talk to an architect or designer who can answer all your questions and give you sound advice.
+Sit down and talk to a designer who can answer all your questions and give you sound advice.
 Work with somebody who listens to your every concern, and can help you through the maze of planning.

 Avoid Common Misconceptions